PLAYBILL VAULT'S Today In Theatre History: MAY 21

 1952 Stage and screen actor John Garfield died today in New York.
 Lee Strasberg directed him in the 1949 production of The Big Knife by Clifford Odets.
 He was 39 years old.

 1959 Ethel Merman is indomitable stage mother Rose in the original Broadway production of Gypsy.
 Arthur Laurents based his book on the memoirs of stripper Gypsy Rose Lee, with a score by Jule Styne and lyrics by Stephen Sondheim.
-Jerome Robbins stages what will be a 702-performance run at the Broadway Theatre.
+Jerome Robbins stages what will be a 702-performance run.
 Future mountings will feature Angela Lansbury, Tyne Daly, Linda Lavin, Bernadette Peters and Patti LuPone.

 1977 Are you a Gemini?
 Albert Innaurato's play about a Harvard student unsure of his sexuality and his relationship with his family, will run at Broadway's Little Theatre for 1,789 performances.
 Robert Picardo stars.